Duerno/sequential-asker/README.md

 > Note: if the file is invalid or does not exist, the app displays an error message and does nothing else.

-You can open the app settings by using the shortcut `Cmd + ,`.
-There it is possible to change:
+You can open the app preferences by using the shortcut `CmdORCtrl + Shift + P`.
+There, it is possible to change:
 - The path of the file with the questions and answers.